okfde/okfn.de/content/aktivismus-von-innen/_index.en.md

   We also want to encourage other associations, NGOs and activists to take a look inward and share their experiences.

-  *The series is written by our organisational development specialist Sonja Fischbauer.
-Feel free to send an [email to Sonja](mailto:sonja.fischbauer@okfn.de) if you have any comments or questions.
+  *The series was written by our organisational development specialist Sonja Fischbauer.
+Feel free to send an [email to the OKF](mailto:info@okfn.de) if you have any comments or questions.
 Get in touch with us, we look forward to hearing from you!*
 ---